-Now that you know not to buy this book, and you’ll print the four free practice tests from the College Board website, what other resources should you use to help you prep?
+Now that you know not to buy this book and to print the free practice tests from the College Board website, what other resources should you use to help you prep for the SAT?

 Getting ready to apply to college?
 Unsure of where you want to go?
 Check out our guide to finding your target school and how to find out what your target SAT score should be.